theg4sh/userver-gdb-pp/README.md

 make
 ```

-Now gdb needs to be configure regarding [Python Auto-Loading](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Python-Auto_002dloading.html#Python-Auto_002dloading) documentation for you executable or library.
-See objfile script `objfile-gdb.py` and `.debug_gdb_scripts` section in [References](#References).
+Now gdb needs to be configure regarding [Python Auto-Loading](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Python-Auto_002dloading.html#Python-Auto_002dloading) documentation for your executable or library.
+See objfile script `objfile-gdb.py` and `.debug_gdb_scripts` sections in [References](#References).
 The way how to do it is left to the user's discretion.

 Let's describe the following steps to enable pretty-printers using sample/json2yaml.

-For experiment, lets create `gdb-run.sh` with the following content
+For experimenting with lets create `gdb-run.sh` with the following content
 ```(sh)
 #!/bin/bash